storacha/www/src/pages/docs/concepts/ucans-and-web3storage.md

 ## How w3up and w3up-client use UCANs

 Our client and CLI use ucanto to take care of the details of UCANs for you, but a few of the underlying terms and concepts may "bubble up" to the surface of the API, so we'll cover the basics.
-We'll also go over some terms that are specific to web3.storage that you might not have encountered elsewhere.
+We'll also go over some terms that are specific to Storacha that you might not have encountered elsewhere.

 UCAN-based APIs are centered around _capabilities_, which are comprised of an _ability_ and a _resource_.
 Together, the ability and resource determine what action a client can perform and what objects in the system can be acted upon.
 When invoking a service method, a client will present a UCAN token that includes an ability and resource, along with _proofs_ that verify that they should be allowed to exercise the capability.
 The proof might be signed directly by the capability owner, or have a chain of signatures (_delegations_) where the actor invoking the capability has been verifiably delegated permission to do so.

 ### Space

 When you upload data to w3up, your uploads are linked to a unique _Space_ that acts as a "namespace" for the data you upload.
 Each Space corresponds to a _DID_, or [Decentralized Identity Document](https://www.w3.org/TR/did-core/).
-In web3.storage's implementation of w3up, these Space DIDs generally use the key DID method, of the form did:key:publicKey with a corresponding private signing key.
+In Storacha's implementation of w3up, these Space DIDs generally use the key DID method, of the form did:key:publicKey with a corresponding private signing key.

 When creating a Space, it generates this private key and did:key for you locally.
-To use web3.storage, you then register a Space by associating it with your email address.
-From there, when invoking storage capabilities with web3.storage, the Space did:key is the "resource" portion of the capability, while the ability is an action like space/blob/add or space/blob/remove.
-(A Space registered with web3.storage is imperfectly analogous to an "account" with web3.storage.)
+To use Storacha, you then register a Space by associating it with your email address.
+From there, when invoking storage capabilities with Storacha, the Space did:key is the "resource" portion of the capability, while the ability is an action like space/blob/add or space/blob/remove.
+(A Space registered with Storacha is imperfectly analogous to an "account" with Storacha.)

-Under the hood in the email registration process, your Space delegates the capabilities needed to use w3up to your email address, and this delegation is stored by web3.storage.
-If you need access to your Space in the future from any device, web3.storage allows you to reclaim those capabilities the same way you would reset a password in other services - using an email verification process.
+Under the hood in the email registration process, your Space delegates the capabilities needed to use w3up to your email address, and this delegation is stored by Storacha.
+If you need access to your Space in the future from any device, Storacha allows you to reclaim those capabilities the same way you would reset a password in other services - using an email verification process.
 This means you don't need to store or manage Space private keys to use w3up - just create a new space, register it with w3up and use it from as many devices as you like.
 More on this "sign in" process is detailed in the next section on Agents.

 ### Agent